What is hepatitis C?

 Who is at risk for hepatitis C?

-Children born to mothers who are infected with the virus
+- Children born to mothers who are infected with hepatitis C

-People who have a blood-clotting disorder, such as hemophilia and received clotting factors before 1987
+- People who have a blood-clotting disorder such as hemophilia, and received clotting factors before 1987

-People who require dialysis for kidney failure
+- People who need dialysis treatment for kidney failure

 What are the symptoms of hepatitis C?

 Many people with hepatitis C don’t know they have it.
 In most cases people who are infected with hepatitis C may not show any symptoms for several years.

 It is still possible to pass the virus to someone else if you have hepatitis C but do not have any symptoms.

 Each person’s symptoms may vary.
 Some of the most common symptoms include:

 - Extreme tiredness (fatigue)

 - Nausea and vomiting